 Foundation cracks worry a lot of people.
-Home inspectors may tell you that they need to be repaired, and to consult with a Foundation Repair Contractor.
-Home buyers may see problems and walk away from a potential transaction, or ask for a reduction in the sales price.
+Home inspectors may tell you that they need to be repaired, and to consult with foundation repair contractors/residential foundation contractors.
+Home buyers may see problems that call for your foundation fixing but walk away from a potential transaction or ask for a reduction in the sales price.
 Truth is, most foundations have cracks.
-It is the type, size and orientation of a crack(s) that determine whether or not there may be a problem.
+It is the type, size, and orientation of a crack(s) that determine whether or not there may be a problem.

 From the moment concrete is placed, it begins to shrink via the hydration process.
 Extensive research has been conducted to evaluate why and where concrete tends to crack.
 As a result, several standards have been put into place to reduce, eliminate, or control the locations of cracking.

 There are several external factors such as temperature (both ambient and concrete mix), water content, humidity, and placement practices that all play a role in how concrete performs.